 The story was predictable.
 Although I refrained from sneaking a peak at the last page, the words I found when I reached it were the precise words I expected to find.

-This is a book to read on a day like mine (described above) — when you are tired and want something light, entertaining, and not mentally taxing to read.
-It’s the kind of lightweight fare I sometimes throw into my bag when I plan to spend some time lounging by the pool or at the beach, especially if I am on vacation.
-I agree with one reviewer who described it this way: It is “[g]ood enough to lightly pluck the heartstrings and to impress with its craft and its calculation. . . .
+This is a book to read at the beach or by the pool — when you want something light, entertaining, and not mentally taxing to read.
+It’s the kind of fare you can throw into your bag for vacation.
+One reviewer who described it this way: It is “[g]ood enough to lightly pluck the heartstrings and to impress with its craft and its calculation. . . .
 [But it] sloshes with sentiment (some of it quite icky) and simple spiritual truths, while acknowledging the reality of pain and loss.”